AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Show_Failed_Proof_Attempt;

-As assertions can be executed, it may help to test the program on a representative set of inputs with assertions enabled.
-This allows bugs to be found both in the code and in its contracts.
-For example, testing ``Incr_Until`` on an input bigger than 1000 will raise an exception at runtime.
+Since this is an assertion that can be executed, it may help you find the problem if you run the program with assertions enabled on representative sets of inputs .
+This allows you to find bugs in both the code and its contracts.
+In this case, testing ``Incr_Until`` with an input greater than 1000 raises an exception at runtime.

 .. code:: ada run_button
    :class: ada-run-expect-failure